We Are Moving!

 Our Facebook page Watson Pottery & Glass also has links to the Squareup Marketplace.

 Owned by John and Ann Watson, Watson Pottery & Glass is a fine craft business that sells stoneware pottery and lampworked jewelry at craft shows in Pennsylvania.
 Select jewelry at our on-line Squareup Market is a new addition that we hope will help you find great jewelry any time of year.

 We would be delighted to meet you in person at one of the many craft shows listed on the Events page.
 Clicking on the Next Event box on the upper right will give you information on that specific event.

 We feel confident new and returning customers will be delighted with our unique designs and great cutomer service.
 Stop by to say hello and check out what is new!

 Lampwork Glass Bead Jewelry

 Lampworking or flameworking is a very old craft using heat to melt glass into beads.
 John uses an oxygen/propane torch to melt clear and color glass rods around metal rods, forming each bead one at a time.
 John adds design details such as dots and swirls with fine glass rods and uses various tools to shape the beads.

 John uses the beads to make earrings, necklaces and pendants.
 Most necklaces and pendants are available as sets, with matching earrings.

 Additional pictures of work and work-in-progress can be found in the photo gallery.
-(The small photos are compressed: please click on any photo to view it larger.)
-Feel free to contact us if you have any questions.
+The small photos are compressed: please click on any photo to view it larger.

 Hand-made means one-of-a-kind, so items pictured on this website are examples.
 While we strive for accuracy, the posted dates and times for craft shows are subject to change.